temporalio/documentation/docs/content/what-is-a-search-attribute.md

 import * as HowToAddCustomSearchAttribute from "../content/how-to-add-a-custom-search-attribute-to-a-cluster-using-tctl.md"
 -->

-A Search Attribute is an indexed key used in a <preview page={WhatIsAListFilter}>List Filter</preview> to filter a list of Workflow Executions that have the Search Attribute as a piece of meta data.
+A Search Attribute is an indexed key used in a <preview page={WhatIsAListFilter}>List Filter</preview> to filter a list of Workflow Executions that have the Search Attribute in their metadata.

 :::note

-If a Tempora Cluster does not have Elasticsearch integrated, but a Workflow Execution is spawned and tagged with Search Attributes there will not be any errors.
+If a Temporal Cluster does not have Elasticsearch integrated, but a Workflow Execution is spawned and tagged with Search Attributes, no errors occur.
-You just will not be able to use Advanced Visibility List APIs and List Filters to find and list the Workflow Exeuction.
+However, you won't be able to use Advanced Visibility List APIs and List Filters to find and list the Workflow Execution.

 :::